TraceMyers/VSCode-Extension-Rad-Debugger-Communication/README.md

 ### How To Make a Launch Configuration

-The implementation is a little hacky.
-You cannot currently specify the target via the launch.json, but you can make a launch config with a preLaunchTask.
-Here's how to do that:
 1. Make sure your rad-debugger-communication settings are set correctly
 2. Make a .vscode/launch.json like this (given 'build the executable' is a task in your .vscode/tasks.json):